besteekmen/CG-RayTracer/README.md

 * IDE: VStudio 2021

 #### Features:
-We have implemented all mandatory features and BONUS features requested in this assignment.
+We have implemented all mandatory features and all BONUS features requested in this assignment.
 Mandatory Features: All
-BONUS features: Projective Light Source

-***Note:*** We have edited the renderCornellboxA in a_lighting.cpp by replacing three point lights to projective lights to generate the projective light pictures.
-The originalfile is preserved with additional header for the projective light source.
-To generate the same image, basically point light sources may be replaced.
+BONUS features: All: Combined Material (6.7), Cook-Torrance Material (6.8), Environment Map (6.12), Depth of Field (6.16), Motion Blur (6.17), Smooth Edges (6.18)

+***Example Images:*** The main functions are edited in order to render all requested images as well as our specific images for additional features.
+The rendered images are located in the same directory with this README file on this release.
+The results of BONUS features can be observed from the images:
+- Combined Material: *a6-1c.png*
+- Cook-Torrance Material: *a6-1d.png*
+- Environment Map: *a6-4f.png*
+- Depth of Field: *a6-7a.png, a6-7b.png*
+- Motion Blur: *a6-1e.png* (with 100 samples)
+- Smooth Edges: *a6-8b.png*

 #### Theoretical:
 We have submitted the theoretical part on MS Teams.

 #### Tests:

 We have tested our code both on a Windows (development platform) and a Linux system and we have generated the result images in both with no problem.
+The total runtime was around 40 mins with 1000 sample picture taking 21 to 28 minutes depending on machine.

 * Test platform 1: Windows 11, C++ 17.
 * Test platform 2: Ubuntu 16.04 LTS, C++ 17